 Searchlight is a tiny town located in the state of Nevada.
 With a population of 445 people and just one neighborhood, Searchlight is the 52nd largest community in Nevada.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Searchlight is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Searchlight is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Searchlight is a town of service providers, managers, and transportation and shipping workers.
 There are especially a lot of people living in Searchlight who work in maintenance occupations (31.34%), business and financial occupations (31.34%), and sales jobs (16.42%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Searchlight is worth considering.